 Brolly Books – CLOSED They are currently NOT accepting unsolicited submissions.
 They offer self-publishing services.

 Celapene Press – CLOSED.
 They publish ‘Short and Twisted’, an anthology of twisted tales (short stories for adults and, occasionally, for children).
-It looks like the next deadline will be Jan 2018.
+It looks like the next deadline will be sometime in 2018.
 One for the diary, maybe.
+They haven’t updated their submission window so not sure when …

 DoctorZed Publishing – UNSURE.
 Authors need to submit an ‘inquiry to submit’ before submitting.
 I can’t find many details about them.